 Decorate your room to make it unique and feel like home.
 While you’re adding your personal touches, please follow these guidelines:

 As you arrange your room to make it suitable for your living style, you should remember the following guidelines.

 Personal Care Attendants / Assistants (PCAs) shall be considered guests of the resident for whom they work.
 All PCAs should obtain a Photo Courtesy Card from the OneCard office.
 For information about obtaining a PCA photo courtesy card, please contact the Coordinator of Residential Facilities at 815-753-7407.

 Any PCA who has an active Photo Courtesy Card and OneCard account with NIU OneCard shall be held to all the regulations of a guest as outlined in the NIU Housing Handbook.

-When you are permanently leaving your room, whether changing rooms or moving out, you need to complete a Room Condition Form (RCF) with your Community Advisor.
-Schedule a time with your CA to check out of the room at least 24 hours in advance.
-If you fail to make an appointment with your CA to check out you may be assessed a $50 improper check out fee.
-You then must turn in any keys as instructed.
-If you are withdrawing from the university (not moving due to a room change or the end of the year move out), you need to complete a Contract Release Request form.
+When a resident is permanently leaving their room, whether changing rooms or moving out, they need to complete a Room Condition Form (RCF) with their Community Advisor.
+They should schedule a time with their CA to check out of the room at least 24 hours in advance and during business hours.
+If the resident fails to make an appointment with their CA to check out, they may be assessed a $50 improper check out fee.
+They then must turn in any keys as instructed.
+If they are withdrawing from the university (not moving due to a room change or the end of the year move out), they need to complete a Contract Release Request form.